CacheGuard-OS

 LDAP Authentication

-In LDAP authentication mode, the first time a Web user tries to access a Web page, she/he is asked to submit her/his credentials via a popup window opened by the Web browser.
-With this authentication method, called basic authentication, CacheGuard appliance submits in turn the collected credentials to an LDAP server.
-In case where submitted credentials are validated by the LDAP server, CacheGurd allows the Web user to connect.
-Otherwise her/his access request is rejected.
-You can activate the web authentication by using the
+In LDAP authentication mode, the first time a Web user tries to access a Web page, they are asked to submit their credentials via a pop-up window opened by the Web browser.
+With this authentication method, called basic authentication, the CacheGuard appliance submits the collected credentials to an LDAP server.
+If the submitted credentials are validated by the LDAP server, the CacheGuard appliance allows the Web user to connect.
+Otherwise, their access request is rejected.
+You can activate Web authentication by using the

 mode authenticate on command.

-To configure the LDP authentication, you must specify at least one LDAP server and the LDAP request that should be sent to it to authenticate users.
-In addition, as most of the time LDAP servers require LDAP clients to be bind before being able to request them, you must configure the LDAP binding in your authentication configuration.
-As an example, the commands used below configure the LDAP authentication to send the 'ou=people,dc=example,dc=com' 'uid' 'userPassword' 'objectClass=inetOrgPerson' request to the LDAP server having the ldap.example.com 10.0.10.201 name and IP address.
-As in this example, the used LDAP server is protected by a binding process, the LDP binding is activated by specifying the 'cn=admin,dc=example,dc=com' bind DN (Distinguish Name).
+To configure LDAP authentication, you must specify at least one LDAP server and the LDAP request that should be sent to it to authenticate users.
+In addition, as most LDAP servers require clients to bind before accepting requests, you must configure the LDAP binding in your authentication settings.
+For example, the commands below configure LDAP authentication to send the 'ou=people,dc=example,dc=com' 'uid' 'userPassword' 'objectClass=inetOrgPerson' request to the LDAP server with the ldap.example.com 10.0.10.201 hostname and IP address.
+As this LDAP server requires binding, the LDAP binding is activated by specifying the 'cn=admin,dc=example,dc=com' bind DN (Distinguished Name).

 - mode authenticate on